Vikas2171/Chat_Application/README.md

 1. Start the server.
 2. Run multiple instances of the client code.
 3. Type messages in any client instance and see the messages broadcasted to all other connected clients.

-## Future Enhancements
-* __File Transfer:__ Working to add file transfer ability to the chat application for sharing files between clients.

 ## Conclusions
 This project demonstrates a basic chat application using sockets and threads in C++.
 It serves as a foundational example for understanding server-client communication, handling multiple connections, and managing message broadcasting.